schneidermatic/NodeJS-HOWTOs/README.md

 3. Open your Browser an go to http://localhost:3000/public/nodejs.png

+4. Stop the app with 'ctrl c'

-4. Remove the 'node_modules' folder
+5. Remove the 'node_modules' folder

         $ app_rm